 Dr. Danesh is an Assistant Professor of Adult Health Nursing.
-Her research program focuses on nursing surveillance across the continuum of care (e.g., acute, subacute, home health).
-Her current research is on nurse surveillance, including Rapid Response Teams and Early Warning Scores.
+Her research program focuses on nursing surveillance across the continuum of care.
+Her current research is on nurse-led surveillance, including Rapid Response Teams, Early Warning Scores, and escalations in care.

 Dr. Danesh has extensive experience in research operations, administration and research education, including the execution of multi-center clinical trials (phase I-IV investigational drug/device studies and investigator-initiated projects) in hospital and ambulatory care settings.
 She is a mentor to undergraduate and graduate students, and has also mentored research nurses, regulatory specialists and investigators in topics ranging from health care privacy practices in research to FDA audit preparation.
-Dr. Danesh has served as an item writer for the research certification exam (CCRP) for the Society of Clinical Research Associates, and currently serves as a Beacon Award for Excellence reviewer for the American Association of Critical-Care Nurses (AACN).
+Dr. Danesh has served as an item writer for the research certification exam (CCRP) for the Society of Clinical Research Associates, and as a Beacon Award for Excellence reviewer for the American Association of Critical-Care Nurses (AACN).
 Dr. Danesh is appointed to the Discovery Network Steering Committee (previously USCIIT) within the Society of Critical Care Medicine, and is a contributing expert for the development of Clinical Practice Guidelines as a member of the American College of Critical Care Medicine Task Force on Recognizing Critical Illness Outside of the ICU (CIO-ICU).

 - PhD, University of Central Florida, Nursing Research

 - MS, University of Central Florida, Health Services Administration

 - BSN, University of Central Florida, Clinical Nursing

 - RN, Texas (active)

 - RN, Florida (active)

 - Certified Clinical Research Professional (CCRP), Society of Clinical Research Associates (active)